Magic Temple

 Magic Temple is a 1996 Philippine family fantasy adventure film directed by director Peque Gallaga and his directing partner Lore Reyes from a story and screenplay they written, with Erik Matti as co-writer of the story.
 The film stars Jason Salcedo, Junell Hernando, and Marc Solis as the trio of young boys sent by their master to face the evil forces who try to destroy the world.
 It also stars Jackie Lou Blanco as Ravenal, the film's antagonist, Jun Urbano as Sifu, the trio's master, and Anna Larrucea as Yasmin.

 Produced and released by Star Cinema, the film was theatrically released on December 25, 1996, as one of the official entries for the 22nd Metro Manila Film Festival, where it became a box office success and notable for winning all of the 14 nominations including the Best Film and Best Director awards.
 In 2016, the film was digitally restored and remastered by ABS-CBN Film Restoration, in partnership with Central Digital Lab.

 Synopsis

-The magical world of "Samadhi" is threatened by the evil forces of Ravenal.
-Sifu, a mystical teacher, sends out three teenage boys to journey to the Magic Temple.
-Jubal, Sambag, and Omar, each with their own unique power, battle the threat to the world of "Samadhi" and face many extraordinary things along the way.
-The boys are sure to face a huge battle ahead of them.
-Still, with the help of magical creatures they met along their journey, evil is eliminated, and they learn the true value of camaraderie and believing in themselves to face any problem.
+The magical world of "Samadhi" is threatened by Ravenal, an evil sorceress.
+Sifu, a mystical teacher, sends out three teenage boys, Jubal, Sambag and Omar in a perilous journey to save the kingdom.
+Each of them must hone their own unique skills and magical powers to battle their enemies.
+They also face many extraordinary things along the way.
+Still, with the help of magical creatures they meet on their journey, evil has been eradicated and they learn the true value of camaraderie and believing in themselves to face any problem.